purelb/purelb/content/install/install/_index.md

 Please note that due to Kubernetes' eventually-consistent architecture the first application of this manifest can fail.
 This happens because the manifest both defines a Custom Resource Definition and creates a resource using that definition.
 If this happens then apply the manifest again and it should succeed because Kubernetes will have processed the definition in the mean time.

 ### Install from Source
-Installation from source is covered in the [PureLB gitlab repository](https://gitlab.com/purelb/purelb) readme.
+Installation from source isn't recommended for production systems but it's useful for development.
+The process is covered in the [PureLB gitlab repository](https://gitlab.com/purelb/purelb) readme.

 ### Verify Installation
 PureLB should install a single instance of the allocator and an instance of lbnodeagent on each untainted node.